 At the first session of class, a course syllabus is reviewed.
 For online courses, the instructor will review the course syllabus.
 The syllabus stipulates course policies, grading standards, and academic expectations of the course.
-Students are expected to be self-directed in completingthe required readings and coming to class prepared to participate in the class learning experience.
+Students are expected to be self-directed in completing the required readings and attend class prepared to participate in the class learning experience.
 All course syllabi are posted via Blackboard (on the university website).
-The syllabusis a formal contract between the course instructor and the students.
+The syllabus is a formal contract between the course coordinator and the students.